Russian and Syrian Force Crossed Euphrates Near Deir Ezzor, Coalition Confirms

 Russian defense ministry spokesperson Major General Igor Konashenkov said on Tuesday that Syrian government troops crossed to the east bank of the Euphrates near Deir Ezzor.

 The ISIS Hunters, a paramilitary special forces unit in the Syrian Arab Army, claimed on social media on Monday that its troops had crossed and captured Marrat, Sabhah and Mazlum, and later that they had taken positions near Khusham.
-The Syrian Ministry of Defense has only said that it captured nearby island from ISIS.
+The Syrian Ministry of Defense has only said that it captured a nearby island from ISIS.

 The ISIS Hunters unit, attached to the SAA’s 5th Assault Corps, is reportedly funded and equipped by Russia, and trained in Latakia in western Syria by Russian special forces.
 The unit was prominent in the recapture of Palmyra earlier this year, and formed the vanguard for the recent regime offensive from there to Deir Ezzor city.